kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 of examples to provide; or (iii) the effects of standardizing the text in the prompt, e.g., indenting and using all lower case letters consistently
 (apparently has minor but some effect).
-Yes, as interesting and important it is to learn how to use LLMs better, I still can't escape the following thought before going to bed: somewhere out there, some advisor might be torturing some graduate student to check if this magical box produces better SQL if we put a pound sign vs double slashes in LLM prompts!
+Yes, as interesting and important it is to learn how to use LLMs better, I still can't escape the following thought before going to bed: somewhere out there, some advisor might be torturing some graduate student to check if the magical box produces better SQL with a pound sign vs double slashes!

 Most work I found is on generating SQL.
 In contrast, I found no papers that do similar prompting study for query languages